 We must have a rational and realistic immigration policy and it must be implemented.
 States and cities must be forced to obey national laws, just like everyone else.
 Illegal immigrants must obey the laws of the country, just like American citizens must obey the laws and just like immigrants to every country must obey the laws of that country.

-It is amazing that what President Obama and his supporters call “Immigration Reform” is a deception.
-It does not mean “reform” at all.
+It is amazing that what Progressives — including Hillary Clinton and President Obama — call “Immigration Reform” is a deception.
+It doesn’t mean “reform” at all.
 It means eventual citizenship for all illegal immigrants and it means “open borders.”
-Of course, Obama doesn’t say he’s for open borders, because that could cost him the election.
-(He may come out in the open for open borders after he wins this election, if he does.)
-However, he gives the definite message to his Hispanic supporters that he wants just what they want.
-He only temporarily compromises for political reasons.
-He gives illegal immigrants the message that if it were up to him, he would have open borders.
+Of course, Progressives don’t say they are for open borders, because that could cost them elections.
+However, Progressives give the definite message to their Hispanic supporters that they want to do just what the Hispanic illegal immigrants and the future illegal immigrants want.
+The Progressives only temporarily compromises for political reasons.
+They give illegal immigrants the message that if it were up them, there would have open borders.

-During one political speech to his Hispanic supporters, a man in the crowd yelled out, “You are our brother.”
+During one of President Obama’s speeches to his Hispanic supporters, a man in the crowd yelled out, “You are our brother.”
 And Obama replied, “Yes, I am your brother.”
 That is, “I want what you want.”

 Open borders will eventually lead to an increasing illegal invasion to the U.S. The whole concept of democracy is that the citizens of the country have control over the country and take responsibility for their decisions.
 No other country in the world, democratic or not, has open borders.
 Every country knows that this policy is self destructive in the long run.

-President Obama is committed to changing the country as we know it.
-The main reason that I am running for President is simply because the policies of the main candidates will significantly harm the country, and they are committed to these policies.
+Progressives are committed to changing the country as we know it.
+The main reason that I am running for President is simply because the policies of the many of the main candidates will significantly harm the country, and they are committed to these policies.
 They must be committed to these policies.
 Otherwise they would loose the Hispanic vote.
 And neither one of them can afford this.
 Thus they both are mum on the immigration policy.